a

 Credentials

-• The TWC was an internationally accredited TVET Institution by the Asia - Pacific Accreditation and Certification Commission (APACC) in 2018-2023, now renewing its accreditation status.
+• The TESDA Women's Center was an internationally accredited TVET Institution by the Asia - Pacific Accreditation and Certification Commission (APACC) in 2018-2023, now acclaimed as the First APACC Platinum Awardee in the Philippines.

 • TESDA thru TWC as GAD secretariat was awarded GADTIMPALA AWARD as one of the country's Gender-Responsive National Government Agencies (NGAs), bestowed by the Philippine Commission on Women (PCW) in March 2014